Installation

 spark new MyApp

-Blazor Example: spark new MyApp -t blazor
+spark new MyApp -t razor

 cd MyApp